 With only a few exceptions, ALL of the faculty members in the Division of Biology participate in teaching BIOLOGY 198.
 And Biology has some of the best professors at this University.
-There are 38 active KSU professors (in all colleges) who have earned the title of University Distinguished Professor; 7 of these are in the Division of Biology and ALL 5 of these (including the director of the Division of Biology) teach in Biology 198 at least once every two semesters.
-There have been 12 recipients of the University Chair for Distinguished Teaching Scholars so far; 2 of these are faculty members in the Division of Biology.
+There are just a few dozen active KSU professors (in all colleges) who have earned the title of University Distinguished Professor; 9 of these are in the Division of Biology and ALL of these (including the director of the Division of Biology) teach in Biology 198 at least once every two semesters.
+There have been 21 recipients of the Coffman Chair for university Distinguished Teaching Scholars so far; 2 of these are faculty members in the Division of Biology.
 Biology faculty members annually win teaching awards in the College of Arts and Sciences, and regularly at the University level.
 All of our studio sections have at least one (and usually two) faculty members as primary instructors; you will be learning biology from active biologists who are successful in their field and excited about biology.
 It is unlikely that you will find a similar situation, where ALL faculty members participate in delivering an introductory course, in any other KSU department or even any other university.
 The resources that we bring to this course, and the quality of the instructors, means that (like you) we have a lot invested in your education.
 This also dictates that we have high standards; we expect you to know a lot of biology when you have completed the course.
 And, as noted elsewhere on this page, we offer you a lot of help so that all your hard work can be rewarded with a good grade as well as a good education.
 So if learning a lot of biology from some of the best faculty members at the university is something that appeals to you, you should take this course.
 If sliding by with minimal effort appeals to you more, then please do take this course at a community college...

 RUMOR: Biol 198 is a